Research Opportunities

 TO APPLY: Please send a curriculum vitae, a letter of application describing your background and experiences and responding to each of the requirements and qualifications, the names and contact information for three references, and 2-3 relevant papers.
 Please submit a single pdf document with the subject “Postdoc: Fisher” to Dr. Angela Fuller, angela.fuller@cornell.edu.
 Applications will be reviewed as received and continue until the position is filled.

-The Fuller Spatial Ecology and Decision Science Lab at the New York Cooperative Fish and Wildlife Research Unit at Cornell University is seeking candidates for 2 postdoctoral research associate positions for a bat population monitoring project using mobile acoustic survey data.
+The Fuller Spatial Ecology and Decision Science Lab at the New York Cooperative Fish and Wildlife Research Unit at Cornell University is seeking candidates for a postdoctoral research associate position for a bat population monitoring project using mobile acoustic survey data.
 The project is in support of the North American Bat Monitoring Program (NABat), collaborating with partners from the U.S. Geological Survey and the U.S. Fish and Wildlife Service.
 The project builds on a strong foundation of mobile acoustic work conducted by the New York State Department of Environmental Conservation (NYSDEC), and other state agency partners, and will involve collection and analysis of mobile acoustic survey data from monitoring partners in the northeastern United States.
-The candidates will help meet partner needs by producing bat species status and trend reports, data visualizations, and data dashboards that readily communicate analytical results to a broad audience.
+The candidate will help meet partner needs by producing bat species status and trend reports, data visualizations, and data dashboards that readily communicate analytical results to a broad audience.

 Applications will be reviewed as received, continuing until suitable applicants are identified.
 Please do not delay submitting an application based on the deadline stated in academicjobsonline.org.

-POSITION 1 DUTIES:
+POSITION DUTIES:

 1) Simulate mobile acoustic data to evaluate statistical power to detect trends in relative abundance through time, 2) Collect acoustic data files and metadata from partners and evaluate methods used to classify acoustic data and provide guidance on sampling design, 3) Develop standard operating procedures/protocols informed by data collection and analysis, 4) Estimate abundance and trends of bats in the northeastern United States.

-POSITION 1 RECOMMENDED QUALIFICATIONS: Competitive candidates will also have one or more of the following qualifications: Previous experience with bat population ecology, knowledge of bat acoustic monitoring methods, population modeling, spatial analysis, machine learning, N-mixture models, Bayesian hierarchical models, big data skills, R Shiny App.
+Preferred: Competitive candidates will also have one or more of the following qualifications: Experience with analysis of acoustic monitoring data, previous experience with bat population ecology, experience in partnerships/working with stakeholder groups, population modeling, spatial analysis, machine learning, N-mixture models, Bayesian hierarchical models, big data skills, R Shiny App, supervisory experience.

 SALARY: $56,484 to $56,813/yr plus benefits.
 One-year initial appointment with the possibility of yearly extensions not to exceed 5 years.

-Please apply via Academic Jobs Online https://academicjobsonline.org/ajo/jobs/26071
+Please apply via Academic Jobs Online https://academicjobsonline.org/ajo/jobs/27542

 Qualified candidates should submit a short cover letter, curriculum vitae, contact information for three references, and a statement of contribution to diversity, equity and inclusion via the website.